MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 *   `QueryInterface` in C/C++.
 *   A `try/catch` block in .NET or WinUI.

-For more information, navigate to [Testing whether the installed Runtime supports a recent API][Webview2ConceptsVersioningDetermineWebview2RuntimeRequirement].
+For more information, navigate to [Feature-detecting to test whether the installed Runtime supports recently added APIs][Webview2ConceptsVersioningDetermineWebview2RuntimeRequirement].

 ## Update the Fixed Version Runtime